 On Friday I went with a friend to the Malvern Patchwork & Quilting show.
-Given our recent move and my fairly new interest in quilting (I still consider myself a newbie after 18mths!) this was my first ever visit to such a dedicated event: I even managed to negotiate a child-free morning with Mr f&f so that I could go.
+As a newbie to quilting (I’ve only been doing it 18mths after all!) this was my first ever trip to such an event: I even managed to negotiate a child-free morning with Mr f&f so that I could go.
 It was like my perfect day!

-After checking out all the stalls, we then spent quite a lot of time checking out all the quilts.
+After checking out all the stalls, we spent quite a lot of time looking at all the quilts.
 I didn’t get a programme, so forgive me as I am not able to credit the creators, but I would really like to share a couple of them with you (and if anyone happens across the post and can fill in the blanks for me, then please let me know so that I can add their details)

 I really liked this star quilt.
 It had been started by a mum, using scraps left over from dressmaking and crafting, and then eventually finished by her daughter.
 Some of the stars were scrappy, others more co-ordinated, and the overall effect was just glorious.
 I think it would make a really nice on-the-move project.

-This medallion-style quilt was really eye-catching and what was really clever about it was that on closer inspection the central panel & co-ordinating border panels were a patterned fabric which had been embellished with machine stitching, really changing the texture of the quilt.
+This medallion-style quilt was really eye-catching.
+What was really clever about it was that on closer inspection the central panel & co-ordinating border panels were a patterned fabric which had been embellished with machine stitching, really changing the texture of the quilt.

-My favourite from the show – and the one I keep coming back to in my mind – is this one
+My favourite quilt from the whole show – and the one I keep coming back to in my mind – is this one;